IgniteUI/igniteui-docfx/en/components/grid_row_editing.md

 ### Demo

 The following demo demonstrates how to enable row editing in the grid.
-Changing a cell value and then clicking or navigating to another cell from the same row will not update row value until confirmed, using the Done button, or discarded, using the Cancel one.
+Changing a cell value and then clicking or navigating to another cell on the same row will not update its value until confirmed, using the Done button, or discarded, using the Cancel one.

 <div class="sample-container loading" style="height:650px">
     <iframe id="grid-row-editing-sample-iframe" src='{environment:demosBaseUrl}/grid-row-editing' width="100%" height="100%" seamless frameBorder="0" onload="onSampleIframeContentLoaded(this);"></iframe>